-Hellsing creator Kouta Hirano grew tired of fielding questions from detail-obsessed fans about Alucard never being shown reloading his guns and where Anderson kept all of his bayonets in the manga.
-He got around this in a question-and-answer Omake by saying that "they're all cosmoguns that hold a million rounds" and "Anderson is four dimensional".
+Hellsing creator Kouta Hirano grew tired of fielding questions from detail obsessed fans about Alucard never being shown reloading his guns and where Anderson kept all of his bayonets in the manga.
+He got around this in a Q&A Omake by saying that "they're all cosmoguns that hold a million rounds" and "Anderson is four dimensional".

 Ken Akamatsu occasionally has interviews in the Omake sections of the compiled Mahou Sensei Negima! volumes where he sometimes clears up questions unanswered in the actual manga, such as the specifics of the pactio system, or how Kaede carries her giant shuriken around.